-- Owner/contractor agreement, loan agreement, mortgage, promissory note, affordable housing restriction (if applicable) and additional closing papers are signed.
-If not rescinded after a three day period, the contractor will receive a Notice to Proceed. - When work is completed, a final inspection form must be completed and signed by the Housing Coordinator, Rehabilitation Specialist and Homeowner.
-The contractor must submit a copy of building permit and a list of subcontractors hired for the project. - Payments are made directly to the contractor by the Town upon completion of work.
+- The owner(s) must sign the following documents: Owner/contractor agreement, loan agreement (which covers the contract amount, plus 10% contingency, recording fees, lead testing if applicable and other sundry costs), mortgage, promissory note, affordable housing restriction (if applicable) and additional closing papers.
+If not rescinded after a three day period, the contractor will receive a Notice to Proceed. - When work is satisfactorily completed, a final inspection form signed by the Housing Coordinator, Rehabilitation Specialist and Homeowner.
+The contractor must submit a copy of building permit and a list of subcontractors hired for the project.
+The final cost is the loan payback amount. - Payments are made directly to the contractor by the Town upon satisfactory completion of work.
 (If the project is extensive, interim inspections and contractor payments are allowed). - All work is warrantied for one year.